aewshopping/ssg-deploy-test/src/posts/reviews/2022-11-04-review-ancestors.md

 ### Anything missing?

-The Amesbury Archer’s grave will also be missing any significant and / or beautiful items made of wood, textiles and leather that will have decomposed completely, just like the Queen Elizabeth’s Wand of Office - charged with symbolism - will eventually vanish without trace.
+The Amesbury Archer’s grave will also be missing any significant and beautiful items made of wood, textiles and leather that will have decomposed completely, just like the Queen Elizabeth’s Wand of Office - charged with symbolism - will eventually vanish without trace.
 At a minimum the Archer is likely to have had a bow with him, perhaps also snapped in half and laid on the body.[^5]

 ### What does it all mean?

-So he was a member of the super rich in Britain in the copper age or early bronze age 4,000 years ago.
-And Alice Roberts does a great job of explaining what all of these objects mean for this period of prehistory - and what his skeleton reveals about the man.
+So he was a member of the copper age super rich in Britain 4,000 years ago.
+Alice Roberts then does a great job of explaining what all of these objects mean for this period of prehistory - and what his skeleton reveals about the man.

 We can see metal beginning to be used by some people in the gold and copper items - although worked flint still seems to be the more practical cutting tool.
 We can evidence of sophisticated hunting weaponry with new barbed arrowhead designs.
 And we can see the evidence of long distance travel and migration in the bones of the man himself, in particular his teeth...